VictorCodebase/SRIS/README.md

-# Student Dropout Prediction System
+# Student Retention Intelligence System

 ## Overview
 This project aims to predict student dropout risks using machine learning and provide an institution-friendly dashboard and mobile application for real-time monitoring.
 The system consists of: